Yunqing-Jia/JMOI_2505C/README.md

-# 🛡️ LaTeX Selective Encryption Package (JMOI_2505C)
+# JMOI_2505C | 🛡️ LaTeX Selective Encryption Package
 This README.md was generated with the help of ChatGPT.

-A simple, customizable LaTeX package to selectively **"encrypt" sensitive text or hyperlinks** in your document—using asterisks `*`, hashes `#`, or even colored boxes ▮ — while keeping everything else perfectly readable.
+A simple, customizable LaTeX package to selectively **"encrypt" sensitive text or hyperlinks** in your document—using asterisks `*`, hashes `#`, or even filled boxes ▮ — while keeping everything else perfectly readable.

 > Want to hide personal data in your PDF before sharing it?
 Want anonymized previews of confidential content in a paper draft or public submission?